alimohammadiamirhossein/presentation-archive/README.md

 # Presentation Archive

 Welcome to my presentation archive!
 This repository contains slides and notes from various presentations I have delivered on topics such as Diffusion Models and NeRf.
 Each presentation is accompanied by a brief summary of its content and objectives.
 Feel free to explore, and I hope these resources provide insights and value!
+> 📽 **Note**: To play embedded videos in the PDF slides, please use **Adobe Acrobat Reader** or another compatible viewer that supports multimedia content.

 ### Diffusion Models
 1. [Fast Sampling of Diffusion Models via Operator Learning](#fast-sampling-of-diffusion-models-via-operator-learning)